 Every now and then a TV phenomenon comes along that captures the imagination of viewers worldwide.
-'Outlander' is one such phenomenon which is quickly establishing itself as must see TV after only a few episodes and is now into its sixth season with more yet to come.
-Based on the books by Diana Gabaldon, Outlander is a historical time travel story set in 1940s wartime and partly in 18th century Scotland, but also goes to 18th century America by Season 4.
+'Outlander' is one such phenomenon which quickly established itself as must see TV after only a few episodes and is now into its sixth season with more yet to come.
+Based on the books by Diana Gabaldon, Outlander is a historical time travel story which starts off in 1940s wartime and 18th century Scotland, but also goes to 18th century America by Season 4.

 The story centres around heroine, Claire Randall, who finds herself transported to the Scottish Highlands at a time of turmoil and uprisings where she meets and falls in love with the handsome Jamie Fraser.
 The books have entranced readers for years, but the recent TV adaptation has allowed the beautiful Scottish scenery and historic buildings to bring the story to life.

 Fortunately a lot of the sites used to film the TV series are real places, in Scotland, which are open to the public.
 This makes a tour of your most favourite parts of the show possible, as long as you know where to go.
-Here we hope to guide you through many of the locations used in Series 1 and Series 2.
+Here we hope to guide you through many of the locations used in the TV show.